thomasjbarrett82/thomasjbarrett82.github.io/Sides/Collard Greens.md

 ## Directions

 - Melt butter until it starts to foam
-- Cook bacon and onion in pot until crisp
+- Cook ham hocks and onion in pot for 5 minutes
-- Add greens and garlic, tossing in the fat
+- Add enough water to cover the ham hocks
+- Bring to a boil, cover and simmer for 1 hour until tender
+- Stir in remaining ingredients, adding water if needed
-- Add stock and cover
+  - Add greens in batches, if needed
-- Cook for 10 minutes until greens are wilted
+- Cover and simmer for 2+ hours until soft and tender
-- Remove cover and cook for another 5-10 minutes to evaporate most liquid
+- Remove ham hocks, shred and return meat to pot
-- Stir in vinegar, tabasco, and liquid smoke (if using)
-- Add salt & pepper to taste
+- Season to taste

 ---